shoebabirader/Strumind-v2.0/3D_VIEWPORT_IMPLEMENTATION_COMPLETE.md

 ### **Professional-Grade 3D Viewport System**

-Created a complete, industry-standard 3D visualization system for the StrucMind structural engineering platform, matching the capabilities of STAAD.Pro, ETABS, and Tekla Structures.
+Created a complete, industry-standard 3D visualization system for the StruMind structural engineering platform, matching the capabilities of STAAD.Pro, ETABS, and Tekla Structures.

 ---